-Opinion | Republicans are done trying to solve the pandemic and economic crisis
+Opinion | Republicans are done trying to solve the pandemic and the economic crisis

 It seemed like such a terrible deal that corporations and industry groups quickly said that since it was voluntary, they just weren’t going to bother.
 So what did Trump do?
 He forced federal workers, whom he has treated with undisguised contempt ever since taking office, to accept the deferral.
 The head of the American Federation of Government Employees called it a “scam that leaves workers with a substantial tax bill right after the holiday season.”

 Meanwhile, Republicans in Congress are ambling reluctantly in the direction of another stimulus bill, which could include enhanced unemployment benefits and an extension of loans to small businesses.
-But as ever, Democrats are asking for more help for the economy and Republicans are asking to do as little as possible.
+But, as ever, Democrats are asking for more help for the economy and Republicans are asking to do as little as possible.

 And the one thing we really need to have an economic recovery — getting the coronavirus pandemic under control — is also something the administration seems uninterested in achieving.
 Consider this shocking report in Politico: